 2. See if Your PC Can Output a Display

-If you’re confident your power supply is functional and have ensured the 24-pin connector is firmly attached to the motherboard, you can proceed to this next step.
+You can proceed to this next step if you’re confident your power supply is functional and have ensured the 24-pin connector is firmly attached to the motherboard.

 Checking for display output allows you to rule out any no-power problems caused by the PSU.
 Doing so will help you focus on finding faults within the motherboard instead.

 Any output to the monitor indicates that the motherboard is receiving power.
-If your motherboard can receive power, you will likely see a display on your monitor when you turn on your PC.
-You wouldn’t get a display if your motherboard wasn’t receiving power.
+If it can receive power, you will likely see a display on your monitor when you turn on your PC.
+You wouldn’t get a display if it weren’t receiving power.

 If you experience problems or abnormal behavior during startup, likely, they aren’t caused by a power problem.
 I’ll discuss common startup problems in further detail as we go.